PabloRNC/djs-minigames/README.md

     _emoji: ""➖"", //The neutral emoji that will be in the tictactoe by default the emoji will be "➖"​ }).play() //the method to start the tictactoe

-//myAwesomeClient refers to a discord.js-minigames client, interaction to a discord.js Interaction and user a discord.js User
+//myAwesomeClient refers to a discord-minigames client, interaction to a discord.js Interaction and user a discord.js User

+//There is an event that is emited whenever a tictactoe ends and returns the tictactoe class

+myAwesomeClient.on("tictactoeEnd", tictactoe => {
+    console.log(tictactoe)
+})
 ```

 If you want to open an issue, report a bug or do a pull request go to the module [GitHub]()